12Parker/Library/README.md

   Gatsby Library App
 </h1>

+<a href="https://brave-brattain-f67e5d.netlify.com/">Currently hosted on Netlify</a>

-Simple app for holding all of your favourite links.
-Use it to store links to your favourite sites or use it as a wishlist.
+<p>Simple app for holding all of your favourite links.
+Use it to store links to your favourite sites or use it as a wishlist.</p>

-Just update the data.json file with a title, link, and image:
+<p>Just update the data.json file with a title, link, and image:</p>

 ```
 [
     {